-The plan we recommend for attorneys in today’s market is available through The Guardian Life Insurance Company of America, New York, NY who offers high quality income protection through its wholly owned stock subsidiary, Berkshire Life Insurance Company of America, Pittsfield, MA**.
+The policies we consider for many attorneys in today’s market are available through The Guardian Life Insurance Company of America, New York, NY who offers high quality income protection through its wholly owned stock subsidiary, Berkshire Life Insurance Company of America, Pittsfield, MA**.

 Their current offering for Attorneys offers a true “Own Occupation” definition of total disability in the contract.
 This is the heart of your policy.
 If you become totally disabled in your occupation, you will be eligible to receive your total disability benefits even if you decide to work in another occupation, so long as solely due to injury or sickness you are unable to perform the material and substantial duties of your occupation.
 Many other policies available today will not consider you totally disabled and therefore eligible for benefits or may even reduce your disability benefits if you’re disabled as an Attorney, and choose to work in another occupation.
 You deserve better.